Product lifecycle: Use, operate, maintain, support, sustain, phase-out, retire, recycle and disposal

 Another phase of the lifecycle involves managing "in-service" information.
 This can include providing customers and service engineers with the support and information required for repair and maintenance, as well as waste management or recycling.
-This can involve the use of tools such as Maintenance, Repair and Overhaul Management (MRO) software.
+This can involve the use of tools such as Maintenance, Repair, and Overhaul Management (MRO) software.

-An effective service consideration begins during and even prior to product design as an integral part of the product lifecycle management.
+An effective service consideration begins during and even prior to product design as an integral part of product lifecycle management.
 Service Lifecycle Management (SLM) has critical touchpoints at all phases of the product lifecycle that must be considered.
 Connecting and enriching a common digital thread will provide enhanced visibility across functions, improve data quality, and minimize costly delays and rework.

 There is an end-of-life to every product.
 Whether it be the disposal or destruction of material objects or information, this needs to be carefully considered since it may be legislated and hence not free from ramifications.